decko/work-somewhere-rq/README.md

 Remember to configure __settings.py__ with the credentials for Postgres and Redis, or set the DATABASE_URL and REDISTOGO_URL and other environment variables.
-Now, your could run it with:
+Now, you could run it with:
 ```bash
 pipenv run honcho start web worker
 ```